 \subsection{Landau Level quantization}

-In this subsection, we set up the usual formalism for the description of the magnetic Laplacian in term of annihilation and creation operators.
+This subsection is devoted to the usual formalism for the description of the magnetic Laplacian in terms of annihilation and creation operators.
 More details about these operators and the properties of Landau levels can be found in \cite{RY}.

 \begin{notation} We denote by $\pi_x, \pi_y$ the coordinates of the magnetic momentum:

 and define the annihilation and creation operators respectively as

 and the number of excitation operator $\mathcal{N} \coloneq a^\dagger a$. \end{notation}